daormar/debasher/doc/design_doc_resident.md

   `BARRIER` alone does not say "and nothing more is coming on this channel either").

-  A third candidate, worked out in more detail (2026-09-22) but still not designed as code: treat a halt exactly like an ordinary snapshot at every node (take the checkpoint, keep running, keep reading), and move "when is it actually safe to stop" entirely outside the message protocol.
-A node already reports every checkpoint it saves to the `Supervisor` as an `INTERACT` (`checkpoint_saved`, today only logged, never aggregated); the same fact is also a plain file on disk, so nothing here strictly needs a `Supervisor` to exist.
-An external actor, the same kind of tool as `debasher_stop` (which already reads every node's `.id` file from the outdir, needing no `Supervisor` either), can wait until every node's checkpoint for the halt's epoch exists, then tell each node to actually stop by signal, not by a message on any business channel: `debasher_stop` already does the equivalent for an immediate kill (`kill -9` on each node's process group, see `debasher::_stop_pid`), so the missing piece is a graceful counterpart a node would catch and react to by calling `stop_threads()` itself, which does not exist today.
-This sidesteps a `Supervisor` dependency and a new per-channel signal alike, at the cost of a new external tool and a new signal handler in `FBPProcess`/`Supervisor`.
+  A third candidate, designed and implemented 2026-09-22 (`FBPProcess`, `engine/debasher_runtime_fbp.py`; see section 2's "Ordered shutdown" for the mechanism in full and the Glossary for "halted marker" and "stop signal"): treat a halt exactly like an ordinary snapshot at every node (take the checkpoint, keep running, keep reading), and move "when is it actually safe to stop" entirely outside the message protocol, to a stop signal an external actor sends whenever it decides to.
+Verified with two real `debasher_exec` runs (`test/engine/test_chaos.py::test_a_halt_keeps_every_node_running_until_an_external_signal_stops_it`, against the chaos test's own reference program, which has a `Supervisor`;
+  `test/engine/test_halt_ref.py`, against a new, minimal reference program with none): in both, every node stays alive and keeps its heartbeat (where it has one) well after its own halted marker appears, and only exits, cleanly (`.finished` appears), once sent a real `SIGTERM`.
+Getting the stop signal to actually work surfaced a second, unrelated bug (found and fixed the same day, see section 2's "Ordered shutdown"): a single-pid signal never reached a resident process's own Python interpreter at all, only the wrapper script around it, which had no handler for `SIGTERM` of its own.

+  What this closes: the specific self-stop-too-early mechanism the bug above depends on, since a node no longer decides on its own, from its own round closing, that it is done.
+What does not exist yet: the external tool itself (the graceful equivalent of `debasher_stop`) that would actually watch every node's halted marker and send the stop signal in a real program, without a person doing it by hand; until it does, nothing drives a whole program's ordered shutdown to completion on its own, and this entry stays open.
+As a direct consequence, `Supervisor`'s own `_escalate_shutdown` (`engine/debasher_runtime_supervisor.py`), which sends `shutdown` straight to the `TRIGGER_PORT` initiators, no longer makes the reachable part of the graph actually stop: every escalation now waits out the full `FORCE_STOP_TIMEOUT_SECS` and falls back to `debasher_stop`'s hard kill every time, not just when something is actually stuck.
+Not fixed: planned as `_escalate_shutdown` calling the same external tool once it exists, instead of sending `shutdown` and waiting on `.finished` itself.

-  One gap by itself does not close: a checkpoint file existing does not by itself prove the writer thread had already flushed everything it owed to the real fifo at capture time, since that is exactly what the checkpoint's own `out_backlog` (G5) is for, so this still needs the writer thread's own drain folded into what counts as "this node's round is really done", not only the file appearing.
+  Two things that external tool still has to get right, neither designed yet.
+First, the same caveat as before, now about its own polling rather than about the mechanism it polls: a halted marker existing does not by itself prove the writer thread had already flushed everything it owed to the real fifo at capture time, since that is exactly what the checkpoint's own `out_backlog` (G5) is for, so the tool still needs the writer thread's own drain folded into what counts as "this node is really done", not only the marker appearing.
+Second, it must wait for every node's marker before sending the stop signal to any of them, not signal each as its own marker appears: signalling early would race an upstream peer that has not finished sending yet, reproducing this same bug's shape one level out.
+Even waiting for everyone, a peer can still process and forward a little more between its own marker and actually receiving the signal, a narrower residual window that reduces to the Contract's own "both endpoints of a channel crashed" limit (see "Limits and non-goals"), not a new one.

 - **The `Supervisor`'s own resolution after a node gives up may not
   complete: found on 2026-09-22 by the chaos test's engineered-gap piece,